CityOfNewYork/patterns-cli/readme.md

 ✨ Rollup finished
 ```

 What just happened?
-The default ES entrypoint from the **@pttrn** cli was compiled in the iife format for browsers.
+The default ES entrypoint from the CLI was compiled in the iife format for browsers.

 ### Views